 Name of the outgoing interface.
 Sink routes (like blackhole, unreachable or prohibit) and multipath routes have no interface associated with them, so ifname returns an empty string for such routes.
-Read-only.
+Setting it would also change route to a direct one (remove gateway).